Abbas the Great: Early life

+Portrait of Shah Abbas as a young man.
+Painted c.
+1590.

 Abbas I claimed a fictitious lineage going back to Fatima and Ali.
-He was born on 27 January 1571 in Herat and was the third son of Mohammad Khodabanda and his wife, Khayr al-Nisa Begum.
+(Note: "It is true that during their revolutionary phase (1447–1501), Safavi guides had played on their descent from the family of the Prophet.
+The hagiography of the founder of the Safavi order, Shaykh Safi al-Din Safvat al-Safa written by Ibn Bazzaz in 1350-was tampered with during this very phase.
+An initial stage of revisions saw the transformation of Safavi identity as Sunni Kurds into Arab blood descendants of Muhammad."
+Quoted from (Babayan 2002).)
+He was born on 27 January 1571, in Herat, and was the third son of Mohammad Khodabanda and his wife, Khayr al-Nisa Begum.
 His father was the first-born son of Tahmasp I, the second Shah of Safavid Iran.
 He chose the name Abbas for the infant.
 Abbas' father, Mohammad Khodabanda, was the governor of Herat, the capital city of the major province of Khorasan.
 Mohammad Khodanbanda was disqualified from succeeding his father because an eye disease had left him almost completely blind.
 The Safavid court chronicler, Iskandar Beg Monshi, describes Mohammad Khodabanda as ‘a pious, ascetic and gentle soul’.
 Abbas' mother, Khayr al-Nisa Begum, was the daughter of Mir Abdollah II, a local ruler in the province of Mazandaran from the Mar'ashi dynasty who claimed descent from the fourth Shi'ia imam, Ali ibn Husayn Zayn al-Abidin.
 She and Mohammad Khodabanda had already two children before Abbas, Hassan and Hamza, and she gave birth to two more sons later: Abu Taleb and Tahmasp.

-Portrait of Shah Abbas as a young man.
-Painted c.
-1590.

 When Abbas was barely eighteen months old, he was separated from his father and his mother, who were transferred by Tahmasp to govern the city of Shiraz.
 The nominal governorship of Herat was handed over to Abbas.
 At first, Tahmasp intended to make Hamza the governor of Herat, but Khayr al-Nisa Begum was unwilling to be separated from Hamza, who was her favourite son.
 So she persuaded the shah to appoint Abbas instead.
 The fact that Abbas was still a baby was not considered an obstacle, as Tahmasp himself had been appointed titular governor of Khorasan at the age of two.

 Shah Qoli Sultan Ustajlu, an amir from one of the Qizilbash tribes called the Ustajlu tribe, was appointed as the actual governor and as Abbas's lala (guardian).
 Abbas's Qizilbash guardians and their wives became substitute parents for him.
 He never saw his mother again and only saw his father fifteen years later.
 Abbas learnt the necessary skills of a soldier from his Qizilbash guardians.
 He played polo and went frequently on hunts.
 Like most Iranian shahs, he developed a passion for hunting, which was regarded as a form of military training.
 Abbas was educated alongside household "slaves" (ghulams), who would have become his childhood companions.
 Some or perhaps most of them are likely to have been Georgians, Armenians or Circassians.